mjosaarinen/brutus/README.md

 **ADDENUM 14-Mar-16**

-The first round BRUTUS report has been published in Journal Of Cryptographic Engineering,see the paper [The BRUTUS automatic cryptanalytic framework:
+The first round BRUTUS report has been published in Journal Of Cryptographic Engineering.
+The paper [The BRUTUS automatic cryptanalytic framework:
-Testing CAESAR authenticated encryption candidates for weaknesses] (http://link.springer.com/article/10.1007%2Fs13389-015-0114-1).
+Testing CAESAR authenticated encryption candidates for weaknesses] (http://link.springer.com/article/10.1007%2Fs13389-015-0114-1) is freely downloadable.

-We are still (more than six months after we submission) waiting for the second round implementations to be made available.
+We are still (more than six months after their submission) waiting for the second round implementations to be made available so that they can be included in BRUTUS.
 Currently only the 2nd round implementation of our own cipher, WHIRLBOB, is in included in the distrubtion.
 First round implementations are included in the `crypto_aead_round1` directory for reference.
 You may